Sarah Roth, Division Administrator

 Division of Child Support

-Kate is the division administrator of the Division of Child Support and the director of the Oregon Child Support Program, Oregon’s federal Title IV-D program.
-Kate oversees 575 employees in 13 offices who provide child support services for 141,000 cases, and coordinates with 19 district attorney offices who also provide child support services under the Child Support Program.
-Those services include paternity establishment; establishment, modification, and enforcement of child support orders; and local and interstate work.
-The Oregon Child Support Program collects nearly $343 million per year to distribute to families.
+Dawn is the acting division administrator of the Division of Child Support and the acting director of the Oregon Child Support Program, Oregon’s federal Title IV-D program.
+Dawn oversees employees in 13 offices who provide child support services for 121,000 cases, and coordinates with 15 district attorney offices that also provide child support services under the Oregon Child Support Program.
+Those services include establishment of parentage; establishment, modification, and enforcement of child support orders; and local and intergovernmental work.
+The Oregon Child Support Program collects $319 million per year to distribute to families.

 More about the Child Support Division »